HeartTransplantation

 Dr Chang also established the National Heart Transplant Program at St Vincent’s Hospital.

-His work came to an untimely end with his death in 1991 but researchers at the Institute have ensured his legacy lives on.
+His work came to an untimely end with his death in 1991 but researchers at the Institute have ensured his memory lives on.

 Professor Peter Macdonald's Heart-in-a-Box breakthrough from 2015 has increased the number of heart transplants by a third.
 He is also working on a new potential medication – derived from the venom of the funnel-web spider – which also has the potential to increase the number of donor hearts by a further third.